llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 with it.
 Which are often more complicated than the language.

 It’s like learning C++ and struggling to use [Boost](https://www.boost.org/).
-Someone might say to you “Boost isn’t required, why not remove it and save yourself the hassle?”.
+Someone might say to you, “Boost isn’t required, why not remove it and save yourself the hassle?”.
 As someone new to C++, you might not be aware of the boundary between the two of them.